docker-ci/docker-ci/docs/features.md

+### How to launch simple node application with mongodb using Docker-ci
+Probably the best way to get along with docker-ci is to try it right way.
+It's simple, easy.
+Check out (this)[/how-to-launch-node-application-with-mongodb-using-docker-ci]tutorial.

 ## Be Consecutive

 Docker-ci runs your commands in sequence, It prints what it executes.
 Kill, remove, create volume, run and many other commands are available.
 They are simple, powerful and bring convinience to your build